 Mother’s Day Celebrations in Thailand are extra special as Mother’s Day is on the same day as Her Majesty the Queen Sirikit’s birthday, the Mother of all Thai people.
 The day to honor our mums is held dear and sacred in many cultures and for many people around the world.

 Preparations for celebrations start a few weeks before the day, it’s common to see people all around the country raise national flags, decorate houses with portraits of Her Majesty the Queen, garlands of jasmine flowers, almsgiving ceremonies in temples, candle lighting ceremonies in the evenings and fireworks.

 This was my first time experiencing the national public holiday that is HM the Queen Sirikit’s birthday and Mother’s Day here in Thailand.
 Heading out on the bike in the morning, the roads were quiet, almost empty, an unusual sight on a Phuket island road.
 Most shops and food outlets were closed, apart from the usual 7-11’s and a few other smaller stores.
 The shopping centres however retain normal operating hours.

 Mother’s Day Celebrations

-The people’s devotion in the celebrations is endearing to witness.
-The official celebrations start the day before with alms giving ceremonies in Buddhist temples around the nation.
-The evening before many places hold candle lighting ceremonies and fireworks lighten up the skies.
+The people’s devotion to the celebrations is endearing to witness.
+The official celebrations start the day before with almsgiving ceremonies in Buddhist temples around the nation.
+The evening before many places hold candle lighting ceremonies and fireworks light up the skies.

-In Thai tradition, kids present their Mother’s with garlands of white jasmine flowers, the symbol of maternal love.
-Charitable activities, donations, offerings to monks are also an important part of the day to express child’s love and gratitude towards the mother.
+In Thai tradition, kids present their Mothers with garlands of white jasmine flowers, the symbol of maternal love.
+Charitable activities, donations, offerings to monks are also an important part of the day to express a child’s love and gratitude towards the mother.